andyhasit/redrunner/packages/redrunner/README.md

 One solution is not transpile to ES5 during development, meaning the only transformations you'll see are RedRunner's, which makes debugging a lot nicer.

-The [demo's webpack.config.js](https://github.com/andyhasit/redrunner/tree/demo/webpack.config.js) file shows one way to achieve this.
+The canary app's [webpack.config.js](https://github.com/andyhasit/redrunner/tree/canary/webpack.config.js) file shows one way to achieve this.

 You can read more about webpack's devtools option [here](https://webpack.js.org/configuration/devtool/).

 ## User Guide

-This is coming, but so is Christmas.
+This is coming, in the meantime you can check out the canary app and unit tests.

 ## Contributing